grapeot/blog/content/ai-sleep-en.md

 ## Closing Thoughts

 All in all, this is a story I'm both happy and unhappy about.
 I'm happy that the sleep issue is resolved and, more importantly, resolved through a principled approach—the right method applied cleanly—rather than random trial and error that happens to work.
 AI helped not just with execution but also with reshaping my comfort level across many domains, letting me converge on principled methods in more scenarios.
 The unhappy side?
-Without AI, this problem wouldn't have existed in the first place, and I wouldn't have needed to debug my insomnia at all.
+Without AI, this problem wouldn't have existed in the first place, and I wouldn't have needed to debug my insomnia at all😂.
 But on balance, it clarified a lot of things, so it was worth it.